Coming of Age Day: Eligibility

 Initially, eligible people to participate in the Coming of Age Ceremony were those with birthdays between the day after the Coming of Age Day of the previous year and that of the current year.
-So for the Ceremony held on January 15, 1999, participants must have been born after January 15, 1980 (19 years ago), until January 14, 1981 (18 years ago).
+So for the ceremony held on January 15, 1999, participants must have been born after January 15, 1980 (19 years ago), until January 14, 1981 (18 years ago).
 However, recently (especially since the introduction of the Happy Monday System), the school-age system has become more common.
 In the Japanese school system, a grade consists of students born between April 2 of a year and April 1 of the subsequent year.
 Today, those who legally become adults between April of the previous year and March of the current year are eligible to participate in the ceremony.

 This new practice caused a problem.
-If the eligibility for the Coming of Age Ceremony is based on the school age, those born after the Coming of Age Day and before April 2 must attend the Ceremony a year later than their peers.
-Consequently, they can find fewer friends to celebrate with at the Ceremony.
+If the eligibility for the Coming of Age Ceremony is based on the school age, those born after the Coming of Age Day and before April 2 must attend the ceremony a year later than their peers.
+Consequently, they often have fewer friends to celebrate with at the ceremony.